Skip to main content

 There has to be a special place in Hell for people who know better.
 For people who fully understand that they’re lying for a living.
 For people who use their prodigious communication skills to turn hate, ignorance, and violence into a business model.

 Kirk was smart enough to know exactly what he was doing, and there wasn’t a shred of intellectual honesty in any of his public utterances.
 I’ve seen no evidence that he believed anything he said, and plenty of evidence that most of what he said was both fabricated and thoroughly monetized.
-His beliefs were for sale, and Trump’s billionaire donors paid top dollar for it.
+His beliefs were for sale, and Trump’s billionaire donors paid top dollar for them.
 If there’d been similarly deep-pocketed donors on the left, he might’ve become a Democrat.

 But he was, above all things, a cash cow for the MAGA brand, and he sold that brand with real marketing savvy.
 His lavishly funded lie-generation platform, Turning Point USA, was the key driver in converting much of last year’s youth vote to Trump.